lh3/lh3.github.com/_posts/2020-05-17-fast-high-level-programming-languages.md

 initial implementation was several times slower than the Javascript one, which is unexpected.
 Even in the current program, I still don't understand why the performance get much worse if I change by-reference to by-value in one instance.
+Nim supporters advised me to run a profiler.
+I am not sure biologists would enjoy that.

 #### Crystal